proshian/neuroswipe/README.md

 > [!NOTE]
 > The sudden metrics improvement for `my_nearest_features` and `indiswipe_features` is due to a decrease in learning rate.
-The losses on the validation set of these models did not change over 20 validations, which led to the ReduceLROnPlateau scheduler cutting the learning rate in half.
+The losses on the validation set of these models did not change over 20 epoches, which led to the ReduceLROnPlateau scheduler cutting the learning rate in half.
 For other models, ReduceLROnPlateau hasn't taken any actions yet.

+### Conclusion

+As a result of the research, a four-layer transformer with a new swipe point representation method was developed and trained.
+The developed method for constructing swipe point embeddings (SPE) uses a weighted sum of embeddings of all keys, as well as the swipe trajectory coordinates and their derivatives up to the second order.
+The designed type of embedding helps to mitigate noise in the data and more accurately reflects user interactions with the keyboard.
+The main outcome was an increase in Swipe MMR by 0.59% and Accuracy by 0.61% on the validation set using beam search, compared to existing approaches for constructing SPE.
+To test the method, a keyboard prototype was created in the form of a web application.

 ## Prerequisites